 Aviation Lawsuit in Saskatchewan

 The second largest aviation group of a remote province in Canada known as Saskatchewan, West Wind Aviation and its majority shareholder Athabasca Basin Development are facing a lawsuit filed by the victims of a crash in Fond du Lac in northern Saskatchewan.
 The passengers aboard the fateful plane accuse the airline and their staff of gross negligence.
-They have alleged that the airline has either by commission or omission caused harm to the passengers.
+They have alleged that the airline has either by commission or omission caused harm to the passengers, reads Santa Cruz Pedestrian Accident Attorney.
 The original plaintiffs are six of the passengers who were in the crashed plane.
 Many passengers were injured during the crash and one passenger died.

 The West Wind Aviation flight took off from the airstrip at Fond du Lac and immediately went down after takeoff, crashing on the snowy terrain on the 13th of December.
 All passengers did manage to escape the wreckage.
 Seven were severely injured and had to be hospitalized.
 One of the seven passengers was the nineteen year old Arson Fern Jr. who succumbed to his injuries.
 The lawyer for the plaintiffs, Tony Merchant stated while filing the lawsuit that they can establish negligence on the part of the airline and its staff.
 Parents of the deceased Arson Fern Jr., Janey Fern and Arson Fern Sr. are among the original plaintiffs.
 Other plaintiffs are Carey Clayton Mercredi, Dakota McDonald and Tiffany Hanson.